How to heal your lower back pain

 How to heal your lower back pain using exercises

 I often need to heal my lower back pain just by using my body to do so.
 Why?
-Because I had to undergo back surgery and as a consequence, cannot use spinal decompression devices that would rapidly rid me of the back pain and the unfortunate situation I find myself in.
+Because I had to undergo back surgery and as a consequence, cannot use spinal decompression devices that would rapidly rid me of the pain and the unfortunate situation I find myself in.
+Believe me, if I could use the Vertetrac spinal traction device for rapid back pain relief and therapy, I would.
 But having to find alternative ways to do things has been a recurring theme and it has made me resourceful.

 So what’s the story?